SerdarHelli/SuperResolutionXRayImages/README.md

   - `file`: The image file to process.
   - `apply_clahe_postprocess`: Boolean indicating if CLAHE should be applied after inference.
+  - `apply_preprocess`: Boolean indicating if PREPROCESS should be applied after inference.

 - **Response**: Returns the processed image as a PNG.

 ### Example Request